AmiDesai11/AMI/README.md

 categorical features.

-The descriptions of each feature are as follows: id — unique ID for a house

-date — date day house was sold

-price — Price is the prediction target

-bedrooms — number of bedrooms
-bathrooms — number of bathrooms sqft_living — square footage of the home sqft_lot — square footage of the lot floors — total floors (levels) in house waterfront — whether house has a view to a waterfront view — number of times house has been viewed condition — how good the condition is (overall) grade — overall grade given to the housing unit, based on King County grading system sqft_above — square footage of house (apart from basement) sqft_basement — square footage of the basement yr_built — year when house was built yr_renovated — year when house was renovated zipcode — zip code in which house is located lat — Latitude coordinate long — Longitude coordinate sqft_living15 — the square footage of interior housing living space for the nearest 15 neighbors sqft_lot15 — The square footage of the land lots of the nearest 15 neighbor
+The descriptions of each feature are as follows: id — unique ID for a house, date — date day house was sold, price — Price is the prediction target, bedrooms — number of bedrooms, bathrooms — number of bathrooms, sqft_living — square footage of the home, sqft_lot — square footage of the lot, floors — total floors (levels) in house, waterfront — whether house has a view to a waterfront, view — number of times house has been viewed, condition — how good the condition is (overall), grade — overall grade given to the housing unit based on King County grading system, sqft_above — square footage of house (apart from basement), sqft_basement — square footage of the basement, yr_built — year when house was built, yr_renovated — year when house was renovated, zipcode — zip code in which house is located, lat — Latitude coordinate, long — Longitude coordinate, sqft_living15 — the square footage of interior housing living space for the nearest 15 neighbors, sqft_lot15 — The square footage of the land lots of the nearest 15 neighbor.

 # DATA ANALYSIS
 Exploratory data analysis (EDA) is a critical process in any data science project.
 It involves